 - Route: Neelgrath → Panchtarni → 6 km trek to Amarnath Cave

-- Flight Duration: 10 minutes
+- Flight Duration: 10minutes

 b) Pahalgam Route (More Scenic Route)